zachpmanson/notes/notes/Notes/Software/Unix/Unix Programs/sed.md

 - regex replacements `s/<regex>/<replacement>/[g]`
 	- `g` make it global
+	- `&` in replacment means "the entire captured text"
 - delete `d`
 - print `p`
 	- must be used with `-n`